Isaacwrite/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a program that prints _putchar, followed by a new line.
+Write a function that prints 10 times the alphabet, in lowercase, followed by a new line

-The program should return 0